MinaCristi/metajs/README.md

 ### Seamless integration with Javascript

-MetaJS is compiled to Javascript code without runtime dependencies and doesn' use its own datastructures (like ClojureScript does, for instance).
-MetaJS uses native Javascript arrays as lists, so it can perform in any Javascript environment without unnecessary overhead.
+MetaJS is compiled to Javascript code without runtime dependencies and doesn't use its own datastructures (like ClojureScript does, for instance).
+MetaJS uses native Javascript arrays and lists, so it can perform in any Javascript environment without unnecessary overhead.
 JSON documents are valid MetaJS documents and can be included with the usual `include`.
 MetaJS tries to generate beautiful javascript code that passes JSHint without warnings.
 The generated code is